Spring Garden Revival

 Post-Application Maintenance & Establishment Protocols for Dighton's Environmental Conditions

-Effective post-application maintenance is vital for hydroseeding success in Dighton.
-Initial watering should be light and frequent (2-3 times daily for 2-3 weeks), avoiding runoff on slopes.
-Gradually transition to deeper, less frequent watering by week 4-6 to encourage root growth.
-Fertilize 4-6 weeks post-application with slow-release nitrogen, based on soil test results.
-First mowing occurs when grass reaches 3-4 inches, cutting to 2.5-3 inches with sharp blades.
-Monitor germination (7-14 days), assess stand density, and overseed thin areas.
-Address drought, erosion, and wildlife challenges promptly.
-Transition to standard maintenance by 8-12 weeks, following UMass Extension Turf Program guidelines.
+Proper maintenance is essential for hydroseeding success in Dighton’s variable climate.
+The initial watering schedule should be 2-3 times daily for the first 2-3 weeks, especially during hot summers, avoiding runoff on slopes.
+Gradually transition to deeper, less frequent watering every 2-3 days by weeks 4-6.
+Fertilization, based on soil test results, is typically applied 4-6 weeks post-seeding using slow-release nitrogen.
+The first mowing occurs when grass reaches 3-4 inches, cutting to 2.5-3 inches with sharp blades and collecting clippings.
+Monitoring includes germination checks (7-14 days), stand density assessment, and identification of thin areas for overseeding.
+Erosion, drought, and wildlife challenges require prompt response and coordination with property owners for ongoing care.
+Long-term management transitions to standard mowing and fertilization per UMass Extension Turf Program guidelines.

 What Neighborhoods Do We Serve Throughout Dighton, MA?